alphasecio/aizkaban/README.md

 ## Security

-The dashboard shows your org ID, project IDs, and key metadata.
-Keep the service behind authentication.
-Treat an exported file as sensitive.
+This application does not contain a built-in authentication system, and relies on Identity-Aware Proxy (IAP) for authentication and coarse-grained authorisation.
+An unprotected deployment exposes organisation project identifiers and key metadata.

 ## Disclaimer